 So, You Have Filed For Divorce in Denton County – What Now?

 So, you’ve filed for divorce in Denton County.
 Are there any immediate Orders in effect?
 YES!
-Once your divorce action is filed in Denton County, the Standing Orders are immediately in effect for both parties without anyone asking for them.
+Once your divorce action is filed in Denton County, the Standing Orders are immediately in effect for both parties without anyone asking for them, provided the service requirements and notice requirements have been followed.
 What does this mean?
-First and foremost, read the Standing Orders and if you have questions about how the Orders affect you and your behavior, ask your lawyer.
-This can save you time and attorney’s fees later, if you can avoid having to go to court because of a violation of these orders.
+First and foremost, read the Standing Orders.
+The Standing Orders include lists of behavior and actions that you can’t do during a divorce in order to protect the children, marital property and you and your spouse.
+If you have questions about how the Standing Orders affect you and your behavior, ask your lawyer.
+This can save you time and attorney’s fees later.
+If you violate the Standing Orders you risk having a hearing and appearing front of the Judge and explaining why you did what you did.
+If you can avoid having to go to court because of a violation of these orders, you will save time and attorney’s fees and expenses.

 There are other limits that have to do with your home and spending money.
 For example, if you move away from your home DO NOT cancel the home cable, electricity, telephone service, etc. The scenario usually happens this way: one party moves out and that same party who had most of the living expenses in his or her name, calls to cancel utilities and services for the marital home.
 Once a divorce has been filed, both husband and wife are required to follow the Standing Orders and this type of behavior is in direct violation of the Standing Orders.
 Cutting off a spouse from money and turning off utilities is likely to result in a hearing early on in the case.